CtrlK

 Distinctiveness Conflict Risk

-Explicitly differentiates itself from 'self-healing' (active runtime failures) and 'self-improvement-ci' (CI-only/headless), creating clear boundaries.
-The specific trigger scenarios and the handoff mechanism from self-healing make it highly distinct.
+Explicitly distinguishes itself from 'self-healing' (active runtime failures) and 'self-improvement-ci' (CI-only/headless), creating clear boundaries.
+The specific trigger scenarios and the distinction between accumulated pattern promotion vs. active fix application make it highly distinctive.

 3 / 3